 While individual or family tax liability vary according to circumstances, you should be aware the IRS considers grant awards in excess of qualified educational expenses to be taxable income.
 Room and board, for example, are not qualified educational expenses.
 We recommend contacting a personal tax advisor for specific guidance and using IRS publication 970 as a reference.
 Please visit the Taxability of Grants and Scholarships tab on our website for publications that offer more guidance.

-To receive more information about educational tax credit benefits, including the 1098-T form, please visit the Bursar web page.
+To receive more information about educational tax credit benefits, including the 1098-T form, please visit the Bursar's Office website.